dremerten/maydaylabs/README.md

 ## Architecture

 See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for a full breakdown of how the platform works — request flow, namespace isolation, security layers, and the two-tab model.

----

-## Contributing

-Want to contribute a level or report a bug?
-Open an issue or pull request on GitHub.

-See [docs/contributing.md](docs/contributing.md) for the level format and contribution guidelines.